theheking/intro-to-r/content/4_dplyr.md

 ```

-Here the summary function used was `n()` to find the count for each group.
+Here the summarising function used was `n()` to find the count for each group.

 We can also apply many other functions to individual columns to get other summary statistics.
 For example, in the R base package, we can use built-in functions like `mean`, `median`, `min`, and `max`.